rossfletcher19/RustEframeEgui/README.md

 The goal is to learn Rust concepts by applying them in a real-world GUI application.

-App is best viewed [`here`](https://rossfletcher19.github.io/RustEframeEgui/) at gh-pages on a desktop browser, or compiled natively on pc.
+App is best viewed [`here`](https://rusteframeegui.netlify.app/) on a desktop browser, or compiled natively on pc.

 ---